maxpert/marmot/docs/pages/index.md

 ## FAQ

+### What happens to serializability of my transactions?

+So in case of a race condition [RAFT quorum](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering#raft) will let the last writer win.
+Which means there is NO serializability guarantee of a transaction spanning multiple tables.
+This is a design choice right now we have made, in order to avoid any sort of global locking, and performance.

 ### Won’t capturing changes with triggers use more disk space?

 Yes it will require additional storage to old/new values from triggers.
 But right now that is the only way sqlite can and should allow one to capture changes.
 However, in a typical setting these captured changes will be picked up pretty quickly.
-Disk space is usually cheapest part of modern cloud, so I won’t obsess over it.
+Disk space is usually cheapest part of modern cloud.

-### How do I do a fresh restart?
+### How do I cleanup my database?

 Ask marmot to remove hooks and log tables by:
 `marmot -db-path /path/to/your/db.db -cleanup`

-### How would many shards should I have?
+### How many shards should I have?

 It depends on your usecase and what problem you are solving for.
 In a typical setting you should not need more than couple of dozen shards.
 While read scaling won't be a problem, your write throughput will depend on your network and disk speeds (Network being the biggest culprit).